Does Carrying A Heavy Backpack or Bag Make the Curve Worse?

 The health challenges that are caused by heavy backpacks can be prevented if the problem is identified on time.
 Parents need to identify the signs stated earlier on time.
 If any of the signs are noticed, it is important to get in touch with a specialist to understand the cause.

 Prevention is very important.
-For kids and adults that are experiencing neck, shoulder, and back strain as a result of a heavy backpack, some stretches, and exercises can help.
+For kids and adults who are experiencing neck, shoulder, and back strain as a result of a heavy backpack, some stretches and exercises can help.
 Upper-trap and pec stretches can help enhance the flexibility of muscles in the back and shoulder and also prevent deformed posture.

 The back and abdominal muscles can also be strengthened to improve posture and relieve the burden of carrying heavy items for a long period.
 It is also important to maintain overall physical fitness to reduce the strain of the weight of a backpack on the body.